aroo530/aroo530/README.md

 - 🚀 Always eager to learn and embrace new technologies
 - 💡 Passionate about data analytics and building cool web apps
 - 🌐 Experienced with technologies like Node.js, Angular, MySQL, and more
-- 🤓 Enthusiastic about problem-solving and collaboration
+- 🤓 Enthusiastic about Solving real-world problems using tech

 ## Work Experience